-Table 3 illustrates the values for MMC{jt} used in our analysis, for each of the four regions.
-The Passport program was implemented in Louisville in late 1997; thus the population was covered for 2/12ths of that year, and then for the full year thereafter.
-Similarly, KHS was implemented in Lexington in late 1997, but was phased-out in the middle of 2000.
-Thus, the full-year MMC policy indicator falls back to zero from 2001 onward.
+MMC policy indicator falls back to zero from 2001 onward.
 Managed care was never available in Northern Kentucky; thus, children in that region are always assigned a value of zero.
 Finally, the "rest of Kentucky" includes 104 of the 120 counties in Kentucky.
 Of these 104 counties, 13 of them are relatively close to Louisville and participated in Passport.
 Another 14 counties are close to Lexington and participated in KHS.
 The remaining 77 counties did not participate in MMC.
-The values in the final column of Table 3 reflect the MMC policy indicator for the 104 counties; it incorporates the phase-in of managed care in November 1997 for the 27 counties near Louisville and Lexington, the phase-out of managed care in July 2000 for the 14 counties near Lexington, and the fact that the population in the remaining counties was never covered by managed care.
+The values in the final column of Table 4 reflect the MMC policy indicator for the 104 counties; it incorporates the phase-in of managed care in November 1997 for the 27 counties near Louisville and Lexington, the phase-out of managed care in July 2000 for the 14 counties near Lexington, and the fact that the population in the remaining counties was never covered by managed care.

 By the construction of the MMC policy indicator, the coefficient β_1 measures the marginal impact on insurance coverage from switching to MMC for a full year.
 Our specification includes fixed effects for time and region (δ_t and δ_j).
-Time fixed effects account for timevarying statewide economic conditions or statewide changes in transfer programs.
+Time fixed effects account for time-varying statewide economic conditions or statewide changes in transfer programs.
 Currie and Fahr (2005) note that changing income cutoffs can confound the effect of MMC.
 Fixed effects for the four MSA-defined regions account for time-invariant regional differences, such as the underlying differences in the population in Appalachia.
 With these fixed effects included, the coefficient β_1 can be interpreted as the difference-in-differences estimator and identification comes from the region-time interaction.

 A key assumption in the above model, however, is that a child's region is exogenous.

-One threat to identification comes from the possibility that families systematically move across regions in Kentucky in response Medicaid policy.
-In the broader literature on welfare benefits,

-Gelbach (2004) convincingly finds that among women likely to use cash welfare, movers move to higher-benefit states, and do so earlier in the life cycle.
+One threat to identification comes from the possibility that families systematically move across regions in Kentucky in response to Medicaid policy.
+In the broader literature on welfare benefits, Gelbach (2004) convincingly finds that among women likely to use cash welfare, movers move to higher-benefit states, and do so earlier in the life cycle.
 In the context of health insurance, however, Schwartz and Sommers (2014) find that expanding Medicaid did not affect state-to-state moves.
 Despite these mixed findings on migration, if one believes that state-to-state moves occur due to differences in cash welfare generosity, then within-state moves (which are clearly less costly for families) due to differences in Medicaid plan generosity may be an important issue.
-The moving cost may be especially low in Kentucky, which has 120 counties all of which are fairly small with respect to land area.
-With longitudinal data, a number of studies have used the family's initial county of residence prior to changes in Medicaid policy as an instrument for the actual policy (Aizer et al. 2007; Marton et al. 2014).
+The moving cost may be especially low in Kentucky, which has 120 counties, all of which are fairly small with respect to land area.
+With longitudinal data, a number of studies have used the family's initial county of residence prior to changes in Medicaid policy as an instrument for the actual policy

+(Aizer, Currie, and Moretti.
+2007; Marton, Yelowitz, and Talbert 2014).
 These studies tend to find that accounting for migration has little impact on the parameter estimates.